nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Results.md

 # 4. Results

-## 4.1 Population, radial-domain and representation locks
+## 4.1 Study population and primary representation

 The final analysis retained all 2,300 sketches.
-The conditional angular tensor had shape \(2300\times72\times72\), the second-harmonic magnitude field had shape \(2300\times72\), and the locked circular field had shape \(2300\times25\).
-All 25 circular shells lay in the prespecified radial domain from 3.50 to 27.50.
+The conditional angular tensor had shape \(2300\times72\times72\), the second-harmonic magnitude field had shape \(2300\times72\), and the primary 25-shell field had shape \(2300\times25\).
+Prespecified from 3.50 to 27.50.
 The construction from a representative sketch to the centroid-relative polar field, conditional angular distribution, second-harmonic magnitude, and axial orientation is illustrated in Figure 1.

 ![Figure 1.
 Radial–angular construction and second-harmonic interpretation.](Radial_Fig/Figure_1_Radial_Angular_Construction.png)

 **Figure 1.
 Radial–angular construction and second-harmonic interpretation.** (A) Representative CLO-SKET sketch with intensity-weighted centroid.
 (B) Centroid-relative polar geometry used to accumulate foreground intensity by radius and angle.
 (C) Conditional angular distribution \(p(\theta\mid r)\); the shaded interval marks the locked 25-shell primary radial domain \(r=3.5,\ldots,27.5\).
 (D) Second-harmonic magnitude \(R_2(r)=|F_2(r)|\), with the selected observed peak shell marked.
 (E) Axial orientation \(\alpha_2(r)\) over the locked domain.
 The top inset illustrates one-, two-, and three-fold angular organization; the second harmonic is used here because its orientation is axial, with \(\alpha\equiv\alpha+\pi\).

 The primary representation was the exact concatenation of eight direct \(F_2\) radial descriptors and six axial-safe \(\alpha_2\) descriptors (Figure 2).
-The resulting matrix had shape \(2300\times14\), contained only finite values, reproduced the Cell 23C column order, and matched the independently concatenated \(8+6\) matrix exactly; the maximum absolute difference was 0.0.
+The resulting matrix had shape \(2300\times14\), contained only finite values, The primary representation comprised eight radial second-harmonic descriptors and six axial descriptors (Figure 2).
+The resulting matrix had shape \(2300\times14\), contained only finite values, and exactly matched an independently reconstructed \(8+6\) concatenation, with maximum absolute difference 0., and matched the independently concatenated \(8+6\) matrix exactly; the maximum absolute difference was 0.0.
 No historical 28-dimensional family assembly was asserted.

 ![Figure 2.
 Provenance-locked 14-dimensional radial–angular representation.](Radial_Fig/Figure_2_Provenance_Locked_14D_Representation.png)

 **Figure 2.
-Provenance-locked 14-dimensional radial–angular representation.** The primary vector is the exact concatenation of eight direct second-harmonic magnitude descriptors and six axial-safe orientation descriptors.
+Fourteen-dimensional radial–angular representation.** The primary vector is the exact concatenation of eight direct second-harmonic magnitude descriptors and six axial-safe orientation descriptors.
 The radial block comprises integrated \(F_2\) magnitude, radial centroid, radial spread, radial concentration, onset radius, termination radius, peak radius, and peak magnitude.
 The axial block encodes peak and magnitude-weighted mean orientations through doubled-angle cosine/sine coordinates together with axial coherence and orientation drift.
 Radial extent is excluded because it is exactly termination minus onset.

 The observed circular quantities \(C_2\), \(S_2\), \(R_2\), and \(\mu_2\), together with their reconstructed counterparts, each had shape \(2300\times25\).
 At the selected observed peak shell, the maximum absolute discrepancy between observed \(R_2\) and observed \(|F_2|\) was \(6.661\times10^{-16}\).
 This numerical result confirmed the expected identity \(R_2=|F_2|\); the two quantities were therefore not counted as independent evidence.

 ## 4.2 File duplication and garment-identity structure

 All 2,300 path strings were unique.
 SHA-256 hashing found no repeated raw-file pairs, and hashing of decoded pixel arrays found no repeated decoded-pixel pairs.
-The perceptual-hash screen identified 11 candidate pairs at Hamming distance 0, 39 at distance at most 2, and 248 at distance at most 4.
+The recovered garment identity was therefore used as the clustering variable for validation and resampling.
 These candidates were treated as an image-review screen rather than proof of duplication or shared lineage.

 Filename and category structure recovered 230 category-qualified garment identities, exactly 10 identities in each of the 23 categories.
 Garment identities contained 9–11 sketches and 9–11 distinct replicate identifiers.
 Eight identity–replicate combinations were repeated in the filename records.
 The recovered identity structure supplied a defensible cluster variable but did not prove mutual independence of the 230 garment identities.

-## 4.3 Leakage audit and identity-disjoint fold lock

-The historical sketch-level out-of-fold design did not separate garment identities.
+## 4.3 Garment-identity separation in validation

+An initial image-level cross-validation split did not separate repeated sketches by garment identity: in each fold, garment identities represented in the test set were also represented in training.
+This design therefore evaluated unseen image files rather than unseen garments and was not used for primary inference.

+The primary validation used five category-balanced, garment-garment-identity-disjoint folds.
+Each test fold contained 46 complete garment identities, comprising two identities from each of the 23 categories, while the remaining 184 identities formed the training set.
+Test-fold sizes ranged from 459 to 461 sketches because the number of repeated sketches per identity varied slightly.
+Every sketch and every recovered garment identity was held out exactly once, and train/test garment-identity overlap was zero in all folds.
 In every one of its five folds, all 230 test identities also occurred in training; consequently, 100% of test sketches had their garment identity represented in the corresponding training partition.
 Historical reconstruction estimates were therefore retained only as development comparators.

-The replacement design used five category-balanced, identity-disjoint folds.
+The replacement design used five category-balanced, garment-identity-disjoint folds.
 Each test fold contained 46 complete garment identities—two from every category—and each training fold contained the remaining 184 identities.
 Test-fold sizes ranged from 459 to 461 sketches because identity-level replication was slightly unbalanced.
 Every sketch and every garment identity was tested exactly once, and train/test identity overlap was zero in every fold.

-## 4.4 Identity-disjoint reconstruction of \(C_2\) and \(S_2\)
+## 4.4 Garment-identity-disjoint reconstruction of \(C_2\) and \(S_2\)

 Two fixed `HistGradientBoostingRegressor` models reconstructed \(C_2\) and \(S_2\) from radius and observed \(|F_2(r)|\).
-Across the five identity-disjoint folds, \(C_2\) RMSE ranged from 0.210938 to 0.228147 and \(S_2\) RMSE ranged from 0.124814 to 0.131585 (Table 1).
+Across the five garment-identity-disjoint folds, \(C_2\) RMSE ranged from 0.210938 to 0.228147 and \(S_2\) RMSE ranged from 0.124814 to 0.131585 (Table 1).
 Garment-identity overlap was zero in every fit, and all 57,500 valid sketch-shell rows received exactly one out-of-fold prediction.

 **Table 1.
-Identity-disjoint fold performance for component reconstruction.**
+Garment-identity-disjoint fold performance for component reconstruction.**

 | Fold | Training identities | Test identities | Identity overlap | \(C_2\) RMSE | \(S_2\) RMSE |
 |---:|---:|---:|---:|---:|---:|